sghall/react-compound-slider/README.md

   <img src="https://user-images.githubusercontent.com/4615775/46690444-2aa96b80-cbb7-11e8-8cdd-d1af59df59fe.png" alt="React Compound Slider" style="width:450px;"/></a>
 </div>

+## Motivation

+This library aims to be a stable platform for creating slider components with a very small impact on bundle size.
+It is primarily aimed at application developers and npm package maintainers.
+You can create your own set of controls matched exactly to your application style, but it takes a little more effort than other component out there.
+You need to be comfortable handling what gets rendered and styling your components to really get maximum value from this library.
+There are quite a few demos on the website but they should be used as a starting point.
+You can also create your own custom themed slider component for your favorite framework and release it on npm for others to use.

+Release a slider on npm using this library?
+Make a pull request and add it to the readme!

+### Slider Features

+- Small size (4.4kb)
+- Makes no assumptions about your markup
+- Supports typescript
+- Precise control over user interactions and styling
+- Horizontal/vertical display
+- The display of values can be reversed
+- Supports mouse and touch events (tested in IE9+, Chrome, Firefox & Safari)
+- Supports keyboard events so handles can be moved using arrow keys
+- Create any type of slider (value, range, n-handled sliders)
+- Generates uniformly spaced, human-readable tick values to label your slider
+- Integrates seemlessly with any app styling approach (CSS, CSS-in-JS, Inline-styles)
+- Interaction modes (Allow crossing, Prevent crossing, Pushable mode, Create your own mode)
+- Works as a controlled component

 ### Material Design Spec w/ MUI Example
 Thanks to @RafeSacks for the styles!
 [CodeSandbox](https://codesandbox.io/s/k91omlr1wo)